 Running isn’t recognized as being one of the gentle sports.
 This is especially true if you’ve had previous injuries or illnesses that limit your movement.
 So, taking the Heel Drop of running shoes into your account is crucial.

 The heel-to-toe drop is the difference in height between the heel and toe of a running shoe.
 It is an important consideration when purchasing running shoes because it can affect your performance.
-A higher drop shoe may be better for foot, Achilles tendon, and calf injuries, while a lowered drop shoe may be better for knees and hips injuries.
+A higher drop shoe may be better for foot, Achilles tendon, and calf injuries, while a lowered drop shoe may be better for knee and hip injuries.
 Also, a higher drop may be more beneficial for experienced runners, while a lower drop may be more beneficial for beginners.